KBorchar/patientEmpowerment/README.md

 --correlator superimposes the values of a column onto the graphs that are generated at each execution.
-For example, if you wanted visualize not only pet-distribution, but also get an idea for correlating house-size you could call `-c house-size-in-sqm`.
+For example, if you wanted visualize not only pet-distribution, but also get an idea for correlating house-size you could call `-corr house-size-in-sqm`.

 ### Flask-Server
 Runs a flask server offering a REST-API for the Empower application.
 All requests expect a JSON document.